Shabiby-Jr/RestaurantWebsite/README.md

 # RestaurantWebsite
-A website implemented from scratch for use in a restaurant.
+A website implemented by HTML, CSS and PHP from scratch for use in a restaurant.